bonimba87/CompChemML/FreeEnergyPerturbation/README.md

 - This notebook is based on the tutorial materials found online.
 - Example application: **TYK2 ligands** benchmark system.
 - Covers protein/ligand prep, atom mapping, thermodynamic cycle, protocol definition, and analysis scaffold.
-- Simulations not run here (HPC required), but workflow shows how ΔΔG would be gathered once results are available.
+- Simulations not run here (HPC required), but workflow shows how $\Delta \Delta G$ would be gathered once results are available.

 ---